On this page

 The public demonstration site provides examples of alternative test items that will be used in NAPLAN Online for students with disability.
 Students with disability are encouraged to try the demonstration tests at their school on a device with the LDB installed.
 This will check if assistive technology is compatible with the platform.

-More information for parents and carers can be found on the National Assessment Program website parent/carer support page.
+More information for parents and carers can be found on the National Assessment Program website parent and carer support page.

 Department for Education